cGauthi/rosalind/README.md

 6) Counting point mutations in DNA strings
 7) Calculation probability of dominant phenotypes
 8) Translating RNA strings into amino acids
+9) Finding starting positions of motifs in DNA